roni-mazor/instagram-clone/README.md

 # instagram-clone
-instagram clone made with Nextjs tailwindcss and firebase
+instagram clone made with Nextjs tailwindcss and firebase abcabc